 Martin died on the 8th November 397AD at the age of 81 years old.
 People felt that they really wanted to remember Martin in a special way because he had been such a special person and done so much for so many people during his lifetime so they made him a Saint.
 To make sure no one forgot him and because St Martin had often said that he wanted to be a light that shines for everyone, someone had the idea of dedicating the lantern walks that already happened in Germany to St Martin.
 So every year in Germany during a night in November children go out onto the streets and light up the darkness with lanterns and they remember the many kindnesses of St Martin.
 They also eat goose because of the geese that gave St Martin away when he was trying to hide!

-We will start the tradition of Lantern Walks through Cranbrook in memory of St Martin in November 2012.
+We started the tradition of Lantern Walks through Cranbrook in memory of St Martin in November 2012.